trKorAys/BinanceFollowerBot/README.md

 ## Changes

 - Added instructions for manually installing the `ta-lib` `.whl` package when the regular pip command fails.
+- The Windows build script now includes the `dateparser_tz_cache.pkl` file so executables no longer crash with a missing file error.
+- Fixed an argument order bug in `build_exe.py` so PyInstaller runs correctly.

 ## Planned Features